First Turkic Khaganate

 The First Turkic Khaganate, also referred to as the First Turkic Empire, the Turkic Khaganate or the Göktürk Khaganate, was a Turkic khaganate established by the Ashina clan of the Göktürks in medieval Inner Asia under the leadership of Bumin Qaghan (d.
 552) and his brother Istämi.
-The First Turkic Khaganate succeeded the Rouran Khaganate as the hegemonic power of the Mongolian Plateau and rapidly expanded their territories in Central Asia, and became the first Central Asian transcontinental empire from Manchuria to the Black Sea.
+The First Turkic Khaganate succeeded the Rouran Khaganate as the hegemonic power of the Mongolian Plateau and rapidly expanded their territories in Central Asia.
+The khaganate became the first Central Asian transcontinental empire from Manchuria to the Black Sea.

-Although the Göktürks spoke Old Turkic, the Khaganate's early official texts and coins were written in Sogdian.
+Although the Göktürks spoke a Siberian Turkic language, the direct predecessor to the Orkhon Turkic of the Second Turkic Khaganate, the First Khaganate's early official texts and coins were written in Sogdian.
 It was the first Turkic state to use the name Türk politically.
-Old Turkic script was invented at the first half of the 6th century.
+The Old Turkic script was invented in the first half of the sixth century.

 The Khaganate collapsed in 603, after a series of conflicts and civil wars which separated the polity into the Eastern Turkic Khaganate and Western Turkic Khaganate.
-The Tang Empire conquered the Eastern Turkic Khaganate in 630, and conquered the Western Turkic Khaganate in 657 in a series of military campaigns.
-The Second Turkic Khaganate emerged in 682 and lasted until 744 when it was overthrown by the Uyghur Khaganate.
+Tang China conquered the Eastern Turkic Khaganate in 630 and the Western Turkic Khaganate in 657 in a series of military campaigns.
+The Second Turkic Khaganate emerged in 682 and lasted until 744, when it was overthrown by the Uyghur Khaganate.

-First Khaganate
+History

+Origin

-The origins of the Turkic Khanate trace back to 546, when Bumin Qaghan made a preemptive strike against the Uyghur and Tiele groups planning a revolt against their overlords, the Rouran Khanate.
+The origins of the Turkic Khaganate trace back to 546, when Bumin Qaghan made a preemptive strike against the Uyghur and Tiele groups planning a revolt against their overlords, the Rouran Khaganate.
 For this service he expected to be rewarded with a Rouran princess, thus marrying into the royal family.
 However, the Rouran khagan, Yujiulü Anagui, sent an emissary to Bumin to rebuke him, saying, "You are my blacksmith slave.
 How dare you utter these words?"
 As Anagui's "blacksmith slave" (鍛奴 (duànnú)) comment was recorded in Chinese chronicles, some claim that the Göktürks were indeed blacksmith servants for the Rouran elite, and that "blacksmith slavery" may have indicated a form of vassalage within Rouran society.
 According to Denis Sinor, this reference indicates that the Türks specialized in metallurgy, although it is unclear if they were miners or, indeed, blacksmiths.
-Whatever the case, that the Turks were "slaves" need not be taken literally, but probably represented a form of vassalage, or even unequal alliance.
+Whatever the case, that the Turks were "slaves" need not be taken literally, but probably represented a form of vassalage, or unequal alliance.

-A disappointed Bumin allied with the Western Wei against the Rouran, their common enemy.
+A disappointed Bumin allied with the Western Wei against the Rouran, their common enemy, by marrying Princess Changle.
 In 552, Bumin defeated Anagui and his forces north of Huaihuang (modern Zhangjiakou, Hebei).